YoavOber/Gymee/README.md

 3. Models - Defines various data in the project and bussines logic relevant to it
 4. Services - Includes classes to perform communication with external web systems and the camera itself

+In cases of which a little viewmodel is required(or isn't at all), the code behind is used (*.cs classes).

 # Requirements
 The Gymee Station has a few external dependencies as follows: